selcukusta/dotnetcore-xunit-unittest-sample/README.md

-# dotnetcore-xunit-unittest-sample
-Unit testing on .NET Core with xUnit Framework
+# Unit testing on .NET Core with xUnit Framework